arminasr/arminasr.github.io/_posts/2021-01-23-ML-fundamentals-that-every-iOS-developer-needs-to-know-2-5-Native-domain-specific-ML-frameworks-for-iOS-developers.md

 ## Intro

 In the previous article [1/5 iOS Machine Learning Architecture & Tools](/ML-fundamentals-that-every-iOS-developer-needs-to-know-1-5-iOS-Machine-Learning-Architecture-Tools){:target="_blank"} all the needed prerequisites were given so that any iOS developer using Swift language could feel comfortable with the content of this article.
-If you did not read it yet - I encourage you to do that.
+If you did not read it yet - I encourage you to do so.

 In this article, four native domain-specific frameworks powered by Machine Learning models under the hood and used in the intelligent iOS applications development will be presented more in-depth.
 Frameworks are easy to use and in fact, one might have already used them without thinking about the complexity of Machine Learning.